muratbayrktr/raytracer/README.md

 ```

 The simple.json scene file is almost rendering correctly now.
 I’ll take a break and come back later tonight to figure out why it’s only nearly correct and then continue with the other scenes.
 It seems that some parsing issues are still present — probably because I skipped some of the additional guidelines at the beginning to get my raytracer running faster.
 I guess I’m paying for that shortcut now.

+## 2025-10-27

+I fixed the **almost correct** rendering of the simple.json scene file.
+It was because of the intersection test epsilon that I had been using for the `beta` and `gamma` checks.
+Now moving on to the other scenes.